gunaditya-regidi/Smart-Farming-ML-Proj/README.md

     app.run(debug=False)

 ```
-## DEMO

-##comming soon

-## Usage ⚙️
-You can use this project for further developing it and adding your work in it.
-If you use this project, kindly mention the original source of the project and mention the link of this repo in your report.

-## Further Improvements 📈
+## Further Improvements
 This was my first big project so there are lot of things to improve upon

 - CSS code can be improved.
 - Frontend can be made more nicer.
-- More data can be collected manually via web scrapping to make the system more accurate :monocle_face:
+- More data can be collected manually via web scrapping to make the system more accurate
 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)
 - Chat bot can be used for more interactioni for farmer.
 - Geo Location Based data can be taken for accurate soil data.